modern-sapien/cypress-selective-testing-patterns/cypressTags/READMEcypressTags.md

-# cypress-selective-testing-patterns
+# cypress-tags-notes
 Selective testing patterns using built in selective testing methods within cypress &amp; plugins; @cypress/grep &amp; cypress-tags

-## @cypress/grep package notes
+## @cypress-tags package notes

 ### General overview

-Please read the root README.md file for the general overview explaining the value of selective testing.
-This README will predominantly detail @cypress/grep related patterns.
+The cypress-tags package is maintained by a single community member & is the more stable of the two options.

 ### Steps to get started

-Step 1 - after installing Cypress run `npm install @cypress/grep`
+Step 1 - after installing Cypress run `npm install cypress-tags`

 Step 2 - config - add in setup node events requiring of the package directly follow the README from Cypress GitHub repo, not the npm docs.